torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 Report the regression
 ~~~~~~~~~~~~~~~~~~~~~

-    *Send a short problem report to the Linux stable mailing list
+    *Send a short problem report to the GNU/Linux stable mailing list
-    (stable@vger.kernel.org) and CC the Linux regressions mailing list
+    (stable@vger.kernel.org) and CC the GNU/Linux regressions mailing list
     (regressions@lists.linux.dev); if you suspect the cause in a particular
     subsystem, CC its maintainer and its mailing list.
 Roughly describe the
     issue and ideally explain how to reproduce it.
 Mention the first version